wolfgangr/perl_rrd_cgi/README.md

      BMS-Ucells.pl
 Ucells is a rrd with 22 +- identical fields (in this case: cell voltages read from a battery management system).
-Generating the graph definition file by a script may have some advantages duroing setup, debug and development.
+Generating the graph definition file by a script may have some advantages during setup, debug and development.
 Not required for ordinary data browsing.

 other `*.pl` files: just silly test scripts - as far as I can remember...